Table of Contents

 Because Philippine Paternity Leave is given by employers and not the SSS, talk to your HR to determine how to file it and what the full requirements are since it differs from company to company.

-In case you are denied the benefit, the first step is to discuss with your HR (and not a Philippine Labor Lawyer) to clarify.
+In case you are denied the benefit, the first step is to discuss it with your HR (and not a Philippine Labor Lawyer) to clarify.

 Your HR be able to help you figure out why you are not eligible.